Is 612 a Good Credit Score? A Comprehensive Guide

 Q: Is credit counseling beneficial for a 612 credit score?

-A: Credit counseling can be helpful in creating a plan to manage your debt and improve your credit score.
+A: Credit counseling can help create a plan to manage your debt and improve your credit score.

 Q: Can I apply for a car loan with a 612 credit score?